commercialhaskell/stackage/CURATORS.md

 update-global-hints.hs: Received ExitFailure 1 when running
 ```

-Also required to build an LTS minor bump with a ghc version change: On the build server, modify `/var/stackage/stackage/automated/work/lts-$THIS_LTS_MAJOR_VER/constraints.yaml` and update the ghc-version.
-(You may need to update sibling files as well.)
-Then run `NOPLAN=1 /var/stackage/stackage/automated/build.sh lts-$THIS_LTS_MINOR_BUMP` to build the LTS.
+Also required to build an LTS minor bump with a ghc version change: modify <https://github.com/commercialhaskell/lts-haskell/tree/master/build-constraints> and update the ghc-version.
+Then run `automated/build.sh lts-$THIS_LTS_MINOR_BUMP` to build the LTS.

 ### Getting the new image to the build server
 Once a new Docker image is available, you'll need to pull it onto the stackage-build server (see